CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/IamCertificate.md

 HasCertificateRequest returns a boolean if a field has been set.

+### SetCertificateRequestNil

+`func (o *IamCertificate) SetCertificateRequestNil(b bool)`

+ SetCertificateRequestNil sets the value for CertificateRequest to be an explicit nil

+### UnsetCertificateRequest
+`func (o *IamCertificate) UnsetCertificateRequest()`

+UnsetCertificateRequest ensures that no value is present for CertificateRequest, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)